deepns/codegym/notes/journal.md

   - json decoding
     - simple values in a json stream, using decoder.Decode()
     - decoding list (using decoder.Token(), More(), Decode())
+  - http
+    - Get data from URL, decode using a json decoder
 - Day 66 #nocodingday
 - Day 55 (#golang)
   - #golang - some more structs, file reading, file writing